Master of Philosophy: Malaysia

-In Malaysia, the MPhil degree is commonly offered in a number of older and more-established universities in Malaysia, including the University of Malaya, Multimedia University (MMU), Wawasan Open University, University of Nottingham Malaysia Campus (UNMC), Monash University Sunway Campus (MUSC) and Curtin Malaysia Campus.
+In Malaysia, the MPhil degree is commonly offered in a number of older and more-established universities in Malaysia, including the University of Malaya, Multimedia University (MMU), Wawasan Open University, University of Nottingham Malaysia (UNMC), Monash University Sunway Campus (MUSC) and Curtin Malaysia Campus.
 In most cases, the MPhil is largely a research degree, with only a minor taught component.
 On a case-by-case basis, candidates must pass a viva voce examination before the degree is awarded.
 For UNMC and MUSC, the Faculty of Engineering offers a standalone MPhil degree which will lead to the PhD.

 Specifically for the University of Malaya, if the desired field of research does not belong to any of the specialized faculties, it is normally categorized under the MPhil supervised by the Postgraduate Institute.

-In November 2012, the Malaysian Qualifications Agency issued programme standards for postgraduate studies in which MPhil is attributed to Master programme by research and mixed mode (coursework and research).

 Netherlands

+With the Bologna process the MPhil was introduced in the Netherlands in 2002.
+In most Dutch universities, the MPhil was a research degree in the social or human sciences, preparatory to a doctoral research trajectory.
+The completion of an MPhil typically required two years of full-time study.

-The Dutch Department of Education, Culture and Science decided in 2009 not to recognize the MPhil degree.
+In 2009, the Dutch Department of Education, Culture and Science decided not to recognize the MPhil degree anymore.
 Accordingly, Dutch universities stopped awarding this degree and now award the legally-recognized Master of Arts or Master of Science degrees instead.

-Norway

-In Norway, the degree of MPhil was a master's degree (180 ECTS credits) at a level equivalent to an MA or MSc.
-Unlike a standard MA or MSc with a thesis worth 60 ECTS, the MPhil has a research workload of up to 180 ECTS.
-Upon completion, the MPhil graduate usually qualifies for acceptance to a PhD program.
-Nevertheless, the MPhil is most often taken as a standalone qualification.

-The MPhil degree was considered to be equivalent to US and UK PhD degrees and from the early 1900s the PhD established itself as the usual translation of Danish and Norwegian master's degrees into English.
-This must be seen in the context of the fact that the PhD originally designated research education in the US and eventually equivalent degrees in the UK which had a similar scope and fulfilled a similar function as the master's degree in Denmark and Norway, as the final degree taken at the beginning of a research career, while the doctorates in Denmark and Norway were often taken by middle-aged and well-established academics.
-In Denmark and Norway, PhD in the 20th century was therefore not necessarily or necessarily regarded as identical to a "doctorate" as understood in Denmark and Norway.

 Pakistan

 In Pakistan, the MPhil is one of the most advanced master's degrees offered by public and private universities in several different fields of study.
 This is usually a two-year full-time program which includes teaching and research that leads to the PhD.
-The degree of MPhil also served as a requirement to gain admission into a Doctoral program in Pakistan until early-2021.
+The degree of MPhil also served as a requirement to gain admission into a Doctoral program in Pakistan until early 2021.